JohnRMoreau/openrefine-gapminder-lesson/00-starting-with-OpenRefine.md

 ## Export

-* Save your work when you are done by exporting it in the desire format.
+* Save your work when you are done by exporting it in the desired format.
 Save your files with meaningful names, no spaces.
 Refine does not change your original dataset.

 #### Time estimate for this demo.
 * Takes about 20 - 30 minutes to do a good demo.